MisbahAN/CMPUT-274/README.md

 ## Course Overview
 CMPUT 274 is a part of a two-sequence intensive introduction to Computing Science.
 In this course, students will learn key concepts of procedural programming, basic algorithm design, and analysis through practical problem-solving using Python.
 Development is conducted in a Linux operating system environment.

-### Course Details
-- **Units**: 3 units (fi 6) (EITHER, 0-6L-0)
-- **Faculty**: Faculty of Science
-- **Prerequisites**: Math 30 or 31
-- **Note**: This course is taught in a studio-style format, integrating lectures and labs into 3-hour sessions, twice a week.
-Enrollment is limited by facility capacity.
-Credit cannot be obtained for CMPUT 274 if credit for CMPUT 174, 175, or 201 has been previously earned, except with permission from the Department.

 ## Assignments
 This repository will include the following assignments:
 1. **Assignment 1: Introduction to Python Basics**